 Becoming a psychic detective means earning the trust of law enforcement.
 Even then, it’s likely your service to police will remain private and confidential.
 The reason for this is, generally speaking, law enforcement professionals do not reveal publicly or rely on in a courtroom, that they avail of extrasensory insights.

 What does a clairvoyant actually do when helping police?
-Well, a psychic detective might generate new leads by tuning into either the mind of a perpetrator, victim or missing person.
-A good clairvoyant may also retro-cognitively observe whatever the unfortunate events are that are under investigation.
+Well, a psychic detective might generate new leads by tuning into either the mind of a perpetrator, victim, or missing person.
+A good clairvoyant may also retro-cognitively observe whatever unfortunate events are under investigation.
 Acting as a remote witness, the psychic detective can then provide potentially useful information for police to follow up on.

-Jack Rourke lecturing about psychic police work with former FBI
+Psychic detective Jack Rourke lecturing about psychic police work with former FBI

-Your Personal Psychic DetectiveDuring your personal reading, you will benefit from Jack’s experience working as a remote witness for agency clients.
+While Jack no longer works on open criminal or missing person cases with private clients as a psychic investigator, his decades of experience make his sessions extremely impactful.
+During your personal reading, you will benefit from Jack’s experience working as a remote witness and psychic detective for our agency clients.
 Having honed his abilities working under such strict and controlled conditions, Jack is able to access practical extrasensory information for you that you can use to improve your circumstances.